27 Feb 5 Keys To Define Your Niche #FireMeUp11

 (ooohhhh… you know how I love formulas!)

-In a nutshell, a niche statement formula looks like this: niche + problem + solution + promise = success.
+In a nutshell, a niche statement formula looks like this: niche + problem + solution + sizzle = success.

 Start by writing down these four elements: